pvanallen/delft-ai-toolkit/docs/hardware.md

 #### Delft AI Toolkit Unity Project
 * **Download the toolkit software** from our [Releases](../releases/), and place on your computer.
 This includes the Unity project, RPi code, and Arduino code
 * Open the toolkit in Unity - use Open from within Unity and select **delft-toolkit-2_0_3>Unity>delft-toolkit**
-* **NOTE**: If you chose to clone or download the software from the main GitHub page, note that we use xNode as a submodule (i.e. we get the code from the original xNode repo), and the xNode code will be missing out and the directory for xNode will be empty from the following Unity project directory: delft-toolkit>Assets>Scripts>delftToolkit>Submodules>xNode
+* **NOTE**: If you chose to clone or download the software from the main GitHub page, note that we use xNode as a submodule (i.e. we get the code from the original xNode repo), and the xNode code will be missing from this Unity project directory: delft-toolkit>Assets>Scripts>delftToolkit>Submodules>xNode
      <br>There are several solutions for this:
      * **Download a Release** - At significant version points, we upload a complete version as a [release](../releases/) that includes the appropriate version of xNode.
 As mentioned above, this is the recommended method.
      * **Git Clone With Submodules From Command Line** - Use the following terminal command to clone the entire repo with the submodule included: